chocolatey/docs/input/en-us/chocolatey-gui/setup/configuration/features/default-to-tile-view-for-local-source.md

 Order: 20
 xref: default-to-tile-view-for-local-source
 Title: Default to Tile View for Local Source
-Description: How to configure whether the tile or list view is used by default.
+Description: How to configure whether the tile or list view is used by default
 ---

 By default (starting with version 0.18.0), Chocolatey GUI uses a tile view to show all of the packages that are currently installed locally on the